TFCA Annual Conference Graphic

 Robert Fite - Fire Chief, Grand Prairie Fire Dept

 Robert Fite has been a firefighter/Paramedic for 37 years and served the Lancaster, Richardson, and Georgetown Fire Departments.
 He has been the Fire Chief for the City of Grand Prairie since 2012.
-He is active with the Texas Fire Chief’s Association and the Texas Municipal League as well as numerous local agencies around Dallas and Tarrant Counties.
+He is active with the Texas Fire Chief’s Association, the Texas Municipal League, and numerous local agencies around Dallas and Tarrant Counties.

 Abstract